DRC Ebola Outbreak and Vaccine Challenges

 WHO is stuck with containment, not cure: the Bundibugyo strain driving the DRC outbreak has no approved vaccine or treatment, and the best candidates are still months away.

 The World Health Organization is back to outbreak management’s oldest playbook in eastern Congo: isolate cases, trace contacts, and try to stop funerals and clinics from becoming amplifiers.
-CNN reported Tuesday that the fast-moving outbreak in the Democratic Republic of Congo is already the third-largest Ebola outbreak on record, yet there is still no approved vaccine or treatment for the strain behind it; BBC said WHO chief Tedros Adhanom Ghebreyesus has called it a public health emergency of international concern, not a pandemic emergency (
+CNN reported Tuesday that the fast-moving outbreak in the Democratic Republic of Congo is already the third-largest Ebola outbreak on record, yet there is still no approved vaccine or treatment for the strain behind it; BBC said WHO chief Tedros Adhanom Ghebreyesus has called it a public health emergency of international concern, not a pandemic emergency (CNN,

 BBC).